kfgithubde/Graph2D/README.md

 ## Installation

-Inside the /Binaries subdirectory are ready compiled libraries, together with examples for initialization and font files.
-You also find there executables of some demonstration programs, as decribed in the manuals.
+The /Binaries subdirectory contains pre-compiled libraries, along with examples for initialization and font files.
+You will also find there executables of some demonstration programs, as described in the manuals.

 ## Build

-Extract the complete directory tree (including the code for all ports) and open up a CMD-console in the /Sources/Build subdirectory.
-Window users can use the three batchfiles getfiles.bat, purge.bat and putfiles.bat.
-Porting to bash should be self-explanatory.
+Extract the complete directory tree (including the code for all ports) and open a CMD console in the /Sources/Build subdirectory.
+Window users can use the three batch files getfiles.bat, purge.bat and putfiles.bat.
+Porting them to bash should be self-explanatory.

-Hint: the batchfiles are protected against del \*.\* in the console, but not against deletion by the windows explorer!
-To clean up the /Build directory use  $purge / $del \*.\* inside the command terminal.
+Note: The batchfiles are protected against del \*.\* in the console, but not against deletion by the Windows Explorer!
+To clean up the /Build directory, use  $purge / $del \*.\* in the command terminal.

-Copy the necessary files by executing getfiles.bat and selecting the  proper development system.
+Copy the necessary files by executing getfiles.bat and selecting the correct development system.
 Valid options include:

--	MINGW-GCC for 64/32 bit Windows and SDL2 libraries
+-	MINGW-GCC for 64/32 bit Windows, wxWidgets and SDL2 libraries
-With Code::Blocks use Graph2D.workspace
+with Code::Blocks use Graph2D.workspace
 -	Linux-GCC on Raspberry Pi: Copy and compile on the target machine
 -	Open Watcom for 32 and 16 bit win libraries (static and/or dynamic)
-Projectfile: teklib.wpj.
-For building the dynamic library, compile the targets using the following sequence: LnkFtn1.lib, graph2d.dll, graph2dd.lib, graph2du.dll.
+Project file: teklib.wpj.
+To buid the dynamic library, compile the targets using the following sequence: LnkFtn1.lib, graph2d.dll, graph2dd.lib, graph2du.dll.
 -	Open Watcom for DOS: Use TekDos.wpj
 -	MS-Fortran for CP/M: Copy and compile on the target machine

-All libraries and documentations are created in this subdirectory.
-From here the new library and the doxygen output should be copied to the /Binaries and /Doc subdirectories by using putfiles.bat.
+All libraries and documentation are created in this subdirectory.
+From here the new library and the Doxygen output should be copied to the /Binaries and /Doc subdirectories by using putfiles.bat.

-Also included are some of the testfiles, as described in the AGII user manual.
+Also included are some of the test files, as described in the AGII user manual.

-## Open Content
+## Open content

-Sources of the public domain components used are stored in the /OpenContent directory, together with their licences.
+Th sources of the public domain components used are stored in the /OpenContent directory, along with their licenses.
 Compiled versions and documentation can be found in the subdirectories /OpenContent/binaries and /OpenContent/docs.